Modeling frequency instability in high-quality resonant experiments: Spectral features and sensitivity

 In \figref{snr}, we numerically estimate $S_\chi(f_F,f)$ and use it to compute the response PSD $S_x(f)$.
 The upper plot of \figref{snr} shows two driving force PSDs: a narrowband signal with linewidth $\gamma_F=2\pi\cdot0.75\Hz$ comparable to the emitter cavity in the Dark SRF experiment~\cite{Romanenko2023}; and a broadband noise source, which is normalized to match the peak of the signal force PSD, $S_F^N=4|F_0|^2/\gamma_F$.
 To compute $S_\chi(f_F,f)$, for each $f_F$, we simulate \eqref{resonator} with a monochromatic driving force $N=100$ times.
 The first $T=15\s$ of each simulation are discarded to remove transient features, and the next $t_\mathrm{int}=20\s$ are Fourier transformed to find $\chi(f_F,f)$ for that realization of the jittering.
 The resulting susceptibilities are then averaged as in \eqref{Schi} to compute $S_\chi(f_F,f)$.
 In the middle plot of \figref{snr}, we use this $S_\chi(f_F,f)$ to compute $S_x(f)$ for both the signal and noise force PSDs via \eqref{convolve}.
 We show the total errors $\sigma_{S_x(f)}$ on our estimates as shaded bands.
+In the lower plot, we show the ratio between the signal and noise response PSDs.

 We see from \figref{snr} that jittering introduces richer spectral features into the response of the system.
 In particular, the Lorentzian jittering we have assumed in this work introduces two sidebands at $f=f_0\pm f_j$ to both the signal and noise responses.
 In the time domain, these sidebands correspond to the oscillatory contributions to $\hat K_x(t)$ we saw in \eqref{functional_form}.
 Notably, the SNR in these sidebands is comparable to the SNR near $f_0$.
-We will see that these sidebands ultimately dominate the total sensitivity of the jittering resonator system.
-We also note that jittering slightly degrades both the signal and noise spectra at $f=f_0$.
+We note that jittering slightly degrades both the signal and noise spectra at $f=f_0$.
 This is expected since we have seen that the total power in the system (which in the frequency domain, is dominated by the response on-resonance) is slightly suppressed by jittering.
 Finally, we note that the perturbative analytic prediction for $S_x(f)$ agrees well with our numerical estimate, except near $f=f_0\pm2f_j$.
 Just as jittering produces features at $f_0\pm f_j$ at first order, we observe that it produces features at $f_0\pm2f_j$ at second order, which are not captured by our perturbative calculations.